radiantlogic-v8/documentation-new/documentation/deployment-and-tuning-guide/06-starting-and-stopping-components-and-services.md

 sudo systemctl start control_panel.service
 ```

+>[!warning]
->[!warning] if a cluster is deployed, execute the steps described in this section on each cluster node.
+>If a cluster is deployed, execute the steps described in this section on each cluster node.

 ### How to Stop Control Panel